TSP (Trisodium Phosphate) In Cereal: Is There Paint Thinner In Your Corn Flakes?

 Trisodium Phosphate.

-Just the other day, one of my friends tagged me in a Facebook video that REALLY caught my attention.
+One day, a friend tagged me in a Facebook video that REALLY caught my attention.

 The video was of a guy walking through the store talking about how there is paint thinner in Cereal!